Royal Welsh College of Music & Drama

-The Royal Welsh College of Music & Drama (Coleg Brenhinol Cerdd a Drama Cymru) is the National Conservatoire of Wales, located in Cardiff, Wales, training more than 900 actors, musicians, designers, technicians and arts managers from over 40 countries for a sustainable career in the arts.
+The Royal Welsh College of Music & Drama (RWCMD; Coleg Brenhinol Cerdd a Drama Cymru) is the national conservatoire of Wales, located in Cardiff, Wales, providing professional training for actors, musicians, designers, technicians and arts management.

+The College trains more than 900 students from over 40 countries, offering foundation, undergraduate and postgraduate programmes combining specialist training with industry-level experience.

+It also operates as a producing arts centre with a public programme of more than 500 performances annually, encompassing classical and contemporary music, drama, opera, musical theatre, puppetry and design-based performance.

+Teaching is delivered by staff with professional industry experience, supported by partners and visiting practitioners.
+Partners include Welsh National Opera and BBC NOW, contributing to the integration of current industry practice into its training and performance programmes.

-It has three theatres: the Richard Burton Theatre, the Bute Theatre, and the Caird Studio.
-It also includes the first purpose-built chamber recital hall in Wales, the Dora Stoutzker Hall, and the Anthony Hopkins Centre, housed in the former Cardiff Castle Stables.
+The campus includes the Richard Burton Theatre, the glass-lined Carne Foyer, the Dora Stoutzker Hall, the first purpose-built chamber recital hall in Wales, and the Anthony Hopkins Centre, housed in the former Cardiff Castle Stables.
+The college has recently extended its campus to include the historic Old Library in the centre of Cardiff, as a centre for education and public arts.

-The College’s Patron is King Charles III.
-Dame Shirley Bassey was appointed President in 2024, the College’s 75^{th} anniversary year.
+The College's Patron is King Charles III.
+Dame Shirley Bassey was appointed president in 2024, its 75th anniversary year.

-Vice Presidents include: Fellows Michael Sheen and Sir Bryn Terfel; Fellow and graduate Sir Anthony Hopkins; the CEO of Race Council Cymru, Uzo Iwobi; Philip Carne; Rhodri Talfan-Davies; Lady Anya Sainsbury; and The Rt.
+Vice presidents include fellows Michael Sheen and Sir Bryn Terfel; fellow and graduate Sir Anthony Hopkins; the CEO of Race Council Cymru, Uzo Iwobi; Philip Carne; Rhodri Talfan-Davies; Lady Anya Sainsbury; and The Rt.
 Rev. The Lord Williams of Oystermouth, Archbishop Emeritus of Canterbury.